exponentcms/exponent-cms/external/elFinder/README.md

 ------------
 ### jQuery / jQuery UI
  * jQuery 1.8.0+
- * jQuery UI 1.9.0+ (require selectable, draggable, droppable and resizable)
+ * jQuery UI 1.9.0+ (require draggable, droppable, resizable, selectable and slider)

 **However, we recommend newest version.**

 ### Client
- * Modern browser. elFinder was tested in Internet Explorer 8 and newest Firefox, Chrome, IE, Edge and Opera
+ * Modern browsers both of desktop or mobile. elFinder was tested in newest Chrome, Edge, Firefox, IE and Opera
+     - **Caution**: Web App mode ("apple-mobile-web-app-capable" meta tag) on iOS is not work perfectly in elFinder

 ### Server
  * Any web server